-Do you believe it is important to buy products that are organically grown?
+Do you believe it is important to buy products that have been organically grown in a vicinity that has looked at these grow room designs to make the best possible environment?
 Well, are you aware that a conventionally grown apple can be sprayed up to 16 times – with over 30 different chemicals?
 Or that conventional cotton uses only 2.4% of the world’s agricultural acreage – but its cultivation involves 25% of the world’s pesticide use?
 Items from clothing and furniture – to food and body care – are made from natural resources grown with the use of toxic chemicals.

 Conventional or Organic?